 - A risk value should be assigned for the expected risk involved with the project.
 Projects with high risk usually have greater these rates compared to the less risky ones.

 - The inflation rate is another crucial factor.
 If the economy is undergoing mild inflation, then it may influence the final rate by 1-2%.
 There can be situations when inflation plays a critical determining factor in setting this rate.

-- This always needs to be compared to real investment rates because interest rates reflect the opportunity cost that is earned on another investment.
+- It always needs to be compared to real investment rates because interest rates reflect the opportunity cost earned on another investment.

 - It may end up rejecting huge dollar value projects which can generate more cash for the investors but with a lower rate of return.

-- The cost of capital is generally considered as the basis of this rate and this concept may change with time.
+- The cost of capital is generally considered based on this rate, and this concept may change with time.

-For achieving long-term profitability and a good investment level the most important thing is to determine a reliable rate.
-There are situations when the legal requirement is important for the completion of the project where this rate is considered to be a non-factor.
+For achieving long-term profitability and a good investment level, the most important thing is to determine a reliable rate.
+There are situations when the legal requirement is essential for the completion of the project, where this rate is considered to be a non-factor.
 With less importance to risks or expected returns, the crucial projects move ahead to comply with applicable laws and regulations.